 During the period of separation, a student may choose to take courses at another accredited institution.
-If so, those courses must be pre-approved by the Registrar's Office.
+If so, those courses must be pre-approved by the Office of Academic Services.
 Only grades of "C" or better will be transferable. ("C-" grades will not transfer).